-You're guaranteed to find a party no matter what time of year you visit New Orleans, you're sure to find some sort of extravagant event or party, but the Big Easy gets even wilder for Halloween each year.
-Put on your favorite costume and head on down to Bourbon Street, Frenchmen Street, and a variety of other local hotspots to find the biggest and best holiday events in the city.
-From music and art showcases to haunted hotels and cemetery tours, there are plenty of things to do for Halloween in New Orleans this year.
+You're guaranteed to find a party no matter what time of year you visit New Orleans, but the Big Easy is perhaps at its second wildest (behind Mardi Gras) during Halloween.
+Holiday happenings abound along Bourbon Street, Frenchmen Street, and other lively hotspots.
+From music and art showcases to haunted hotels and cemetery tours, there are plenty of things to do and dress up for in New Orleans on Allhallows Eve.

-- Gray Line Tours offers a Cemetery and Voodoo Walking Tour which includes admission to St. Louis Cemetery #1, round-trip transportation, and an authentic souvenir Gris-Gris bag.
-During the tour, you'll visit the tomb of the Voodoo Queen of New Orleans, Marie Laveau.
+- Gray Line Tours offers a Cemetery and Voodoo Walking Tour, which includes admission to St. Louis Cemetery #1, round-trip transportation, and an authentic souvenir bag.
+During the tour, guests visit the tomb of the Voodoo Queen of New Orleans, Marie Laveau.

-- Riverbend Charters offers a private tour by car or limousine of the New Orleans City of the Dead, which educates guests about the Southern burial customs and the famous New Orleanians who once walked the cobblestone streets of the city.
+- Riverbend Charters offers a private tour (by car or limousine) of the New Orleans City of the Dead, educating guests about Southern burial customs and famous New Orleanians past along the way.

-- New Orleans Ghost Adventure Tour takes guests on a journey through the Garden District's Lafayette Cemetary #1.
-The two-hour walking tour features an in-depth look at the cemetery and a walk past numerous mansions that date back to the early 1800s.
+- New Orleans Ghost Adventure Tour is a two-hour journey through the Garden District's Lafayette Cemetery #1.
+It features an in-depth look at the cemetery and a walk past numerous mansions that date back to the early 1800s.

-A staple of the LGBTQ scene in New Orleans for over 35 years, Halloween New Orleans is the official queer Halloween party of the city.
-A fundraiser for Project Lazarus, an HIV/AIDS assisted living facility in the city, this three-day party takes place from Friday, October 25, through Sunday, October 27, 2019.
-The Lazarus Ball kicks off the event on Friday night at 7:30 p.m. for a black-tie optional affair that includes a silent auction, food, and music, but the big party is on Saturday.
-Known as The Main Event, HNO35, this costume-required dance party features a VIP lounge, a midnight cabaret show, and a costume contest for all attendees.
-On Sunday, unwind from the weekend at the Tea Dance on the Pier, which features food trucks, an open bar, and a unique setting on the New Orleans waterfront.
+A staple of the LGBTQ scene in New Orleans for over 35 years, Halloween New Orleans (HNO) is the official queer Halloween party of the city.
+A fundraiser for Project Lazarus, an HIV/AIDS assisted living facility in the city, this three-day party kicks off with the Lazarus Ball—a black tie-optional affair that includes a silent auction, food, and music—but the big party is on Saturday.
+Known as The Main Event, this costume-required dance party features a VIP lounge, a midnight cabaret show, and a costume contest for all attendees.
+On Sunday, Tea Dance on the Pier features food trucks, an open bar, and a unique setting on the New Orleans waterfront.
 2020's HNO37 has been canceled.